1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 |

 64.2 You can deal with what has not happened, can foresee Harmful events and not allow them to be.

-64.3 Thought - as naturally as a seed becomes a tree of arm-wide girth -/ There can rise a nine-tiered tower from a man's handful of earth Or here at your feet a thousand-mile journey have birth,
+64.3 Thought - as naturally as a seed becomes a tree of arm-wide girth -/ There can rise a nine-tiered tower from a man's handful of earth Or here at your feet a

 64.4 Quick action bruises, Quick grasping loses.
 Therefore a sane man's care is not to exert One move that can miss, one move that can hurt.